p3nj/p3nj/README.md

 I don't use Github as a place share my code, instead using it to follow up open-source projects.

 Decided to resign my job after burn out and start following what I really love.
-Hence, you probably will see me around more often.
+Thus, you probably will see me around more often.